Disability Resource Center

 - Bookshare enables students to get access to free electronic books

-- Upload the Proof of Purchase (I.e. receipt) for all requested material.
+** Proof of Purchase (I.e. receipt) for all requested material is required.
 (Email and/or in-person delivery is accepted)

 Delivery of Alternative Media

-- The alternative media for your classes will be delivered electronically, in the format that you indicated in your Alternative Media Request Form.
+- The alternative media requested will be delivered electronically, in the format that you indicated in your Alternative Media Request Form.

 - Often students will use Assistive Technology (AT) to assist them in reading and studying electronic versions of printed materials.
 If you are interested in AT refer to our webiste Computer Access Center and Assistive Technology.